thegeek-sys/Vault/Class/Cybersecurity/Authentication/Passwords.md

 >- 9 characters → 110,531,404,750 PW /sec

 ### Password cracking

+>[!info] NIST 800-63-4 Digital Identity Guidelines
+>Proposed guidelines aim to inject badly needed common sense into password hygiene
+>
+>>[!example]
+>>- verifiers and CSPs shall not impose other composition rules for passwords
+>>- verifiers and CSPs shall not require users to change passwords periodically (but they shall force a change if there is evidence of compromise of the authenticator)
+>
+>When passwords are chosen properly, the requirement to periodically change them, typically every one or three months, can actually diminish security because the added burden incentivizes weaker passwords that are easier for people to set and remember
+>
+>Other password criteria:
+>- verifiers and CSPs SHALL require passwords to be a minimum of eight characters in length and SHOULD require passwords to be a minimum of 15 characters in length.
+>- verifiers and CSPs SHOULD permit a maximum password length of at least 64 characters.
+>- verifiers and CSPs SHOULD accept all printing ASCII characters and the space character in passwords.
+>- verifiers and CSPs SHOULD accept Unicode characters in passwords (each Unicode code point shall be counted as a single character when evaluating password length).
+>- verifiers and CSPs SHALL NOT permit the subscriber to store a hint that is accessible to an unauthenticated claimant.
+>- verifiers and CSPs SHALL NOT prompt subscribers to use knowledge-based authentication (KBA) (e.g. “What was the name of your first pet?”) or security questions when choosing passwords.
+>- verifiers SHALL verify the entire submitted password (not truncate it).

 Typically password crackers exploit the fact that people choose easily guessable passwords (shorter password lengths are also easier to crack).
 One of the most famous is **John the Ripper**, an open-source password cracker first developed in 1996; it uses a combination of brute-force and dictionary techniques.